firmai/ffood/README.md

 pip install ffood
 ```

 FFOOD is a unique method to audit potential model inputs.
 It is designed to help you identify whether you might need additional variables and whether you have mistakes or outliers in your datasets.
+It is a unique outlier model because it investigates the prediction outlier for every individual feature leading to extremely robust inputs.
 Note, it is a very slow algorithm, with the number of models being trained equaling 30 times the Number of Features.

 FFOOD addresses whether confounders or outliers drive the prediction error.
 This method is primarily meant for cross-sectional datasets.
 All functions only work with machine readible data; do no pass it NaN or Infinite values and make sure that all category variables are one-hot encoded.

-The method is at first an analysis of the most overpredicted instances (hence most underpredicted too).
+The method is at first an analysis of the most overpredicted instances (hence most underpredicted too) for each feature.
 The method starts by dividing the dataset in two random subsets.
 The model is trained on subset one to predict subset two, after which it is trained on subset two to predict subset one.
 The feature to be predicted is one plus log transformed to ensure there is no negative predictions.

 The percentage difference between the predicted and the actual target is used to determine the most overpredicted and under predicted instances.
 This process is repeated N number of times different test-train samples to ensure that a stable overpredicted and underpredicted percentage have been obtained.